 Kevin joined Watsi on February 24th, 2015.
-Five years ago, Kevin became the 945th member to automatically support a new Watsi patient every month.
-Since then, 4,886 more people have become monthly donors!
-Kevin's most recent donation traveled 1,900 miles to support Starlex, a second grade student from Haiti, to fund prep and transport for cardiac surgery.
+Eight years ago, Kevin joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Kevin's most recent donation traveled 8,300 miles to support Ko Thaw, a 27-year-old factory worker from Burma, to fund mitral valve replacement surgery.